moah0911/Demon/README.md

 ## Known Limitations

-- Static methods on classes are not supported; use factory functions instead
 - Limited standard library compared to mature languages
 - Performance optimizations are still in progress
+- Custom exception types are not yet fully supported

 ## Contributing